Hansen-M-Sheri/ExpenseTracker/README.md

  ### [YouTube Demonstration](https://url)

 <h2>Description</h2>
 This project is a simple, user-friendly expense tracker application built with ASP.NET MVC and .NET Framework 8.0.
 It allows users to easily add, edit, and delete their expenses, with a streamlined interface designed for effective budget tracking.
 The application dynamically totals expenses, providing an overview of spending directly on the home page.
 It uses an in-memory database with Entity Framework Core, making it lightweight and perfect for demonstration purposes.
+Started with a tutorial here: https://youtu.be/xuFdrXqpPB0?si=vWIXd_Tt2w9eG23L added AJAX filter functionality
 <br />